-How it delivers: Scaling is much easier with a headless CMS, as you can scale the backend independently from the frontend because they are decoupled.
+How it delivers: Scaling is much easier with a headless CMS, as you can scale the backend independently from the presentation layer, ie. the frontend because they are decoupled.
 This means you can handle high traffic volumes without compromising performance or user experience.

 Shorter development times

 Why it is important: A faster time-to-market is important for staying competitive and launching new campaigns, landing pages, and apps.
 You need a system that allows you to ship fast.

 How it delivers: With the headless approach, development and content teams can work independently and in parallel.
 This approach speeds up development cycles and eliminates delays.
 In the meantime marketers can manage content independently and launch new page without interrupting developers.